memtech/people/README.md

 1. Fork this repo.
 2. Edit the [`js/locations.js`](js/locations.js) file, and add an object to the `locations` array.
    You can look up your hometown's geographic coordinates on [Google Maps](https://www.google.com/maps/).
+(See below if you aren't sure how to do this)
 3. Save your edits, and send us a Pull Request!

+### Getting your coordinates

+1. Find the location for on Google Maps.
+You can search for an adress but you can also click and drag to pinpoint an exact location.
+2. The url will look something like `https://www.google.com/maps/place/Payne's+Bar-B-Q/@35.1182222,-90.0053115,17z/...`
+3. Copy the two coordinates beginnig with the `@` symbol in the url; in the example above the coordinates would be `latitude: 35.1182222, longitude: -90.0053115`

 ### The locations array, what?